-Table 9: Risks Assessment and Priority Map - KER No. 2 (KER leading beneficiary: VITO)
+Table 10: Risks Assessment and Priority Map - KER No. 2 (KER leading beneficiary: VITO)

-KER Risk Assessment Map Description of Risks Degree of criticality of the risk related to the final achievement of this Key Exploitable Result.
+KER Risk Assessment Map HORIZON RESULTS BOOSTER Description of Risks Degree of criticality of the risk related to the final achievement of this Key Exploitable Result.
 Please rate from 1 to 10 (1 low- 10 high) Probability of risk happening Please rate from 1 to 10 (1 low - 10 high) Risk Grade Potential intervention Estimated Feasibility/Success of Intervention Please rate from 1 to 10 (1 low- 10 high) Conclusion Partnership Risk Factors 1 Disagreement on further exploitation pathways for the product> partnership disbanded.
 10 7 70 Draft legal agreements and find alternative sources of funding to keep collaborating even beyond the project's lifetime.
 6 Action!
 Technological Risk Factors 2 Similar methodologies are being developed at the same time (better sensors are excluded) 3 6 18 Keep an eye on current scientific developments in the field of drought monitoring and making sure our approach differs from available methods.
 6 Control.
 3 III -timed closure (not enough time to develop the requested service) 10 4 40 Service development will be performed in stages, in which we aim to develop a first version of the full workflow as soon as possible and then gradually improve upon its components.
 Make sure there is a simplified version of the algorithm available as a back-up (minimum viable product).
 9 Control.
-4 High uncertainties in climate forecasts, hampering accurate meteorological/agricultural drought event forecasting 6 7 42 Adoption of ensemble model approach in a probablistic fashion will allow us to gain a better understanding of the uncertainty/probablity of the forecasts and explicitly take this into account in our drought event predictions.
-8 Control.
+4 High uncertainties in climate forecasts, hampering accurate 6 7 42 Adoption of ensemble model approach in a probabilistic fashion will allow us to gain a better understanding of the 8 Control.